2024 Lido Beach attack: UK in Somalia

 The Foreign, Commonwealth and Development Office (FCDO) advises those in Mogadishu to remain vigilant and avoid crowded areas following the Top Coffee bombing in July and the Lido Beach attack.

 Reactions

 Domestic

 The President of Puntland, Said Abdullahi Deni, along with former Presidents Mohamed Abdullahi Mohamed and Sharif Sheikh Ahmed, and former Prime Ministers Abdiweli Gaas, Omar Sharmarke, and Hassan Ali Khaire, have all condemned the recent attack.
 Former Minister of Planning Abdirahman Abdishakur, as well as other government officials, also condemned the attack.
 However, the current President, Hassan Sheikh Mohamud, has not yet responded.

 International

 Moussa Faki Mahamat, chair of the African Union Commission, expressed condolences to the relatives of the victims.

 The attack was condemned by the Ethiopian Prime Minister Abiy Ahmed, Djiboutian President Ismaïl Omar Guelleh, the United States, the United Kingdom, the United Nations, the United Nations Assistance Mission in Somalia, Egyptian Foreign Minister Ahmed Aboul Gheit, the Arab Parliament and the Turkish Foreign Ministry.

-Individuals

-The secretary of state for foreign, Commonwealth and development affairs, David Lammy tweeted;